CHAA-C/ONVIF-API/README.md

 ## Overview

 ONVIF-API is my intern project desighned to use an ONVIF Protocol with IP camera and NVR (Network Video Record) by using REST API.
 Currently test on Dahua and Hikvison.
-My API is use some funvtion from "https://github.com/YoshieraHuang/node-onvif-ts"
+My API is use some function from "https://github.com/YoshieraHuang/node-onvif-ts"
 ## Features

 - **DISCOVERY DEVICE**: Discovery ONVIF device by give your desire start IP address and it will search a ONVIF devices.